zinzloun/THM_WriteUP/RTM_Capstone/README.md

 		[*] Monitoring every 10 seconds for new TGTs

-Then I procedeed to download the [SpoolSample.exe](https://github.com/jtmpu/PrecompiledBinaries/blob/master/SpoolSample.exe) into server1 from my attacker machine (downlad the file into excluded folder, otherwise it will be caught by Defender).
+Then I procedeed to download the [SpoolSample.exe](https://github.com/jtmpu/PrecompiledBinaries/blob/master/SpoolSample.exe) into server1 from my attacker machine (download the file into excluded folder, otherwise it will be caught by Defender).
 This file allows to trigger the authentication action from corpdc to server1.

 Execute the following command: